vl4ds/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 changes in their cloud.

-In this case and ONLY in this case the SmartApp (service manager) issues it's OWN OAuth token and embeds it in the callback URL as a way to authenticate the post backs from the external cloud.
+In this case and ONLY in this case the SmartApp (service manager) issues its OWN OAuth token and embeds it in the callback URL as a way to authenticate the post backs from the external cloud.

 Discovery
 ---------

-| **Identifying Devices in the Third-Party Device Cloud**
+**Identifying Devices in the Third-Party Device Cloud**

-| The techniques you will use to identify devices in the third party
-cloud will vary, because you are interacting with unique third party APIs which all have unique parameters.
+The techniques you will use to identify devices in the third party cloud will vary, because you are interacting with unique third party APIs which all have unique parameters.
 Typically you will authenticate with the third party API using OAuth.
 Then call an API specific method.